Client Stories

 Lucy's Story

-In 2022, Lucy made a brave decision to refer herself to the Lotus Domestic Abuse Recovery programme after learning about it through Children's Services.
-Having endured many years of abuse from her ex, she felt ready to take the first step toward moving forward and reclaiming her life.
+Lucy referred herself to the Lotus Domestic Abuse Recovery programme after hearing about it through Children’s Services.
+After experiencing many years of abuse from her ex-partner, she felt ready to take a first step towards rebuilding her life.

-“At the end of each session, I feel that fire inside me reignite,” she shares.
-“Lotus is a place where you come to rebuild, no matter your past or how long you’ve been out of an abusive relationship.
-Everyone brings something valuable, and that collective energy is powerful.”
+“At the end of each session, I feel that fire inside me reignite,” she says.
+“Lotus is a place where you come to rebuild, no matter your past or how long you’ve been out of the relationship.
+Everyone brings something valuable and that shared support is really powerful.”

-Lucy’s passion to support other women comes from a place of deep empathy.
-“If I can make a difference in just one person’s life, it’ll all be worth it,” she says.
+“If I can make a difference in just one person’s life, it’ll all be worth it.”

 “I’m more confident now.
 I don’t doubt myself as much as I used to.
-I won’t let people beat me down anymore.”
+I won’t let people knock me down anymore.”

 Storm's Story

-Storm was signposted to Lotus Families via her GP.
-Nine years ago, she and her daughter left a 16-year abusive relationship.
+Storm was signposted to Lotus Families by her GP after living with the long-term impact of domestic abuse.
+Nine years earlier, she and her daughter had left a 16-year abusive relationship, but the effects of what they had experienced continued long afterwards.

-Long afterwards, the impact of the abuse affected them both.
-Storm suffered with recurring nightmares, mental health issues and yoyoing emotions.
-She describes the moment she reached out to Lotus Families “I woke up and there was no internet, I sobbed for the whole day and realised I needed to do something”.
+“I woke up and there was no internet.
+I sobbed for the whole day and realised I needed to do something.”

-“They don’t just chuck out advice, they give you the tools to change your perspective.
-You are not forced to speak, you speak if you are comfortable to, people are genuinely interested in you.”
+“They don’t just give out advice, they give you the tools to change your perspective.
+You are never forced to speak - you speak if and when you feel comfortable.
+People are genuinely interested in you.”

 Ellie's Story

-Ellie was referred to our child to parent violence (CAPVA) programme by her Keyworker.
-Ellie was experiencing verbal and physical abuse from her eldest child, who was nine-years old at the time and has a diagnosis of ADHD and Autism.
+Ellie was referred to our Child-to-Parent Abuse (CAPVA) programme by her keyworker.
+At the time, she was experiencing verbal and physical abuse from her eldest child, who was nine years old and had diagnoses of ADHD and autism.

 Katy's Story